luchev/uni-data-structures-and-algorithms-2019/Notes.md

 An algorithm which can be ran on multiple threads at the same time, speeding the running time.

+#### Locality

+An algorithm which heavily uses the processor cache to speed up its execution.
+The data processed needs to be sequentially located.

 ### Helper code

 ```c++